eu-digital-identity-wallet/eudi-lib-android-wallet-core/STATIC_CERTIFICATE_TRUST_CONFIGURATION.md

 **keystore**, or any other source, with no `HttpClient` and no LoTE URL involved.

-This document shows how to configure all trust areas using the ETSI consultation library's composable API with locally-provided certificates
+This document shows how to configure all trust areas using the ETSI consultation library's composable API with locally-provided certificates.

 ## How it works